 By humility and the fear of the LORD

 Are riches and honor and life.

 b.
 Are riches and honor and life: Blessing will come to the wise man or woman who has humility and the fear of the LORD.
-The can certainly expect spiritualriches and honor and life, and often those same things materially in this world.
+They can certainly expect spiritual riches and honor and life, and often those same things materially in this world.

 i.
 “The most humble is the most triumphant Christian.
 He may be depressed, but he is highly exalted.
 He has the wealth of grace and of glory.
 Nobody can deprive him of these.”
 (Bridges)